41pha1/MIDI-Converter/README.md

 Now run the script, answer a few simple questions, and there you go!
 You have a semi-beautiful midi file to further convert to sheet music or anything you'd like.

+## Features

+- Automatically extracts the key positions
+- Only need a link to the video is required

 ## Installation

 ```bash